 Some say that traveling to Cambodia or the region of Southeast Asia during rainy season is terrible but I didn’t find that to be true whatsoever!
 I actually think I liked it better because the crowds were bearable.

 So, there ya have it!
-My very best 15 tips to help make traveling to Cambodia easier.
+My top 15 Cambodia travel tips to make your trip here easier.